devgeniem/redipress/README.md

 }, 10, 1 );
 ```

-**Notice** The index needs to be re-created if new fields are created, which also empties the index and thus requires complete re-indexing as well.
+**Notice** The index needs to be re-created if new fields are created.
+This happens with the `wp redipress drop posts` command, which - unlike the 1.x versions - does not empty the index but rather drops only the schema which can then be re-created using the `create` command.

 When the custom field is created and in the schema, the next is step to provide a function that populates the data for the field.
 This is done via the `redipress/additional_field/{field_name}` filter.
 The filter gets called every time the post is indexed, regardless of whether it is done on save post action, on a complete re-index or for example via WP-CLI command.